-Rod is the founding Artistic Director for the Acting for Stage and Screen Program at Canadore College.
-Rod developed the curriculum for the program in 2004 seeing a need for professional actor training in Northern Ontario (the only school of its kind north of Toronto).
-He also serves as Artistic Director for Theatre Canadore (formerly Rep 21), comprised of graduating acting students.
-Rep 21 directing credits include All in the Timing, Shakespeare in Hollywood, The Lark, Barefoot on the Moon, The Tragedy of David and Dave, Passion Play, As You Like It, Can You See Me Yet, The Donnellys, Macbeth, and The Libertine.
+Rod is the founding artistic director of the Acting for Stage and Screen Program at Canadore College, the only program of its kind north of Toronto.
+Rod developed the curriculum for the program in 2004 seeing a need for professional actor training in Northern Ontario.
+He also serves as artistic director for Theatre Canadore (formerly Rep 21), comprised of graduating acting students.
+Previous Canadore directing credits include All in the Timing, Shakespeare in Hollywood, The Lark, Barefoot on the Moon, The Tragedy of David and Dave, Passion Play, As You Like It, Can You See Me Yet, The Donnellys, Macbeth, and The Libertine.

-Rod has directed/produced over 135 productions to date, both nationally and internationally, ranging from the classics to the development of new Canadian work.
+Rod has directed/produced over 135 productions to date, both nationally and internationally, ranging from the classics to the development of new Canadian works.
 He is recognized nationally for his directorial adaptations of Shakespeare.
-He was the 2009 winner of TVO’s Big Ideas/Best Lecturer Competition for his lecture: “Adapting Shakespeare within a Modern Canadian Context.”
-Rod was a Guest Speaker at the ProfTalk Lecture Series at the Metro Convention Centre in Toronto in 2014, lecturing on the state of theatre in the twenty-first century.
+He was the winner of TVO’s Big Ideas/Best Lecturer Competition for his lecture “Adapting Shakespeare within a Modern Canadian Context.”
+Rod was a guest speaker at the ProfTalk Lecture Series at Toronto’s Metro Convention Centre, lecturing on the state of theatre in the 21st century.
 Ten lecturers from across North America were invited for this prestigious learning series.

-Rod served as an Assistant Director at the Stratford Festival for two seasons and was the first recipient of the Festival's Jean Gascon Director's Award and four Tyrone Guthrie Awards.
-He was inducted into the Brockville and Area Music and Performing Arts Hall of Fame in 2017 and the North Bay Entertainers Hall of Recognition in 2015, and was nominated for the K.M.
-Hunter Artist Award for Theatre, the John Hirsch Director's Award and Pauline McGibbon Award.
+Rod served as an assistant director at the Stratford Festival for two seasons and was the first recipient of the Festival's Jean Gascon Director's Award and four Tyrone Guthrie Awards.
+He was inducted into the Brockville and Area Music and Performing Arts Hall of Fame in 2017 and the North Bay Entertainers Hall of Recognition in 2015, and has been nominated for the K.M.
+Hunter Artist Award for Theatre, the John Hirsch Director's Award, and the Pauline McGibbon Award.

-Tracey was born in London, England but spent much of her childhood bouncing between Nashville and the U.K. as her father was constantly on tour as guitarist and vocal arranger for the legendary Roy Orbison.
-She has spent over 40 years as an actor, singer, musician, voice actor, director and vocal coach.
+Tracey was born in London, England, but spent much of her childhood bouncing between Nashville and the U.K. as her father was constantly on tour as guitarist and vocal arranger for the legendary singer-songwriter, Roy Orbison.
+She has spent over 40 years as an actor, singer, musician, voice actor, director, and vocal coach.
 She trained at the prestigious Guildford School of Acting and the London School of Natural Voice.
 As a child, she attended Anna Scher’s Children’s Theatre School.
-She practiced her craft touring U.K. repertory theatres such as York Theatre Royal, Sheffield Crucible, Derby Playhouse, Leicester Haymarket, Oldham Theatre Royal, and Salisbury Playhouse.
-She then moved to the West End of London to perform in musicals including West Side Story, Sweet Charity, Jesus Christ Superstar, Blood Brothers and Girlfriends.
-Other favourite shows include Guys and Dolls, Oliver!, Grease, Stop the World I Want to Get Off, The Pirates of Penzance, A Midsummer Night’s Dream, and Aladdin.
+She practised her craft touring U.K. repertory theatres such as York Theatre Royal, Sheffield Crucible, Derby Playhouse, Leicester Haymarket, Oldham Theatre Royal, and Salisbury Playhouse.
+She then moved to the West End of London to perform in musicals including West Side Story, Sweet Charity, Jesus Christ Superstar, Blood Brothers, and Girlfriends.
+Other favourite shows include Guys and Dolls, Oliver!, Grease, Stop the World–I Want to Get Off, The Pirates of Penzance, A Midsummer Night’s Dream, and Aladdin.

 TV and film credits include Hard Rock Medical, Stage Fright, Northern Rescue, and Overtures.

 Locally, Tracey has performed in shows with Gateway Theatre Guild, Dreamcoat Fantasy Theatre, the Interlink Choir, Trinity Arts, and Cando Theatre (Bucket List Cabaret).
 She has sung with the North Bay Symphony Orchestra as a soloist on many occasions.
-Tracey was a member of The Girls in Pearls who performed with the RCAF 22 Wing Band.
+Tracey was a member of The Girls in Pearls who performed with the Royal Canadian Air Force 22 Wing Band.
 She is a member of the Dressing Room Collective and has performed recently in Nunsense and BROADway Stories.
 She has been the Voice and Speech, Singing, and Musical Theatre instructor at Canadore College since the program began in 2005.
-Tracey is also a certified Sound Therapist and is passionate about helping people discover their authentic voices.
+Tracey is also a certified sound therapist and is passionate about helping people discover their authentic voices.

-Stephanie Kast has appeared as Prissy Andrews in Anne of Green Gables, Mrs. Lovett in Sweeny Todd: The String of Pearls, and A Bride of Dracula in Joshua Bainbridge’s adaptation of the classic novel.
-Steph played the role of Alex in both the Canadore College Theatre Arts production of I Live with Him Every Day: The Tragedy of David and Dave and reprised the role in the show’s professional premiere, which toured in the fall of f016.
 In winter 2017, Steph appeared as Balthazar in the Watershed Shakespeare Festival Collective production of Romeo and Juliet.
-She directed the world premiere of her original script The Bonds That Hold Us for the On The Edge Fringe in 2017.
+She directed the world premiere of her original script, The Bonds That Hold Us, for On the Edge Fringe in 2017.
 She also appeared as Lady Macbeth in Macbeth.
 Steph appeared as Joan Marshall in The Life and Death of John the Milkman.
-At the 2018, On the Edge Fringe Festival, she directed One Man, All Woman, as well as the her original work, The Cavewoman.
+At the 2018 On the Edge Fringe Festival, she directed One Man, All Woman, as well as her original work, The Cavewoman.
 Stephanie played Mercy Lewis in the Sun Dog Theatre Festival production of The Crucible.
 She then played Beth in The Proscenium’s 2018/2019 tour of Sit, James.
 At On the Edge Fringe 2019 Stephanie wrote and directed Artemisia, which went on to win Best of Fringe: Best Original Work.
 Steph appeared as Teresa in the Club’s 2019/2020 touring production, Barefoot on the Moon.
-Stephanie appears in the feature film Pride, Prejudice and Mistletoe, and the TV Series New Eden.
+Stephanie is playing Alice in Happy Jack’s Motel 2021/2022 and will appear in Five–The Dionnes: A Musical in May.
+Stephanie appears in the feature film Pride, Prejudice and Mistletoe, and the TV series New Eden.
 As a textile artist Steph focuses on making wearable art pieces that challenge convention and inspire imagination.
 Her work provokes thought while functioning as utility clothing or fashion depending on the environment she is giving response to.